 Should you brush your gums?

-No, you don’t need to brush your gums separately from your teeth.
-The part most at risk is the gum line, where your gums meet your teeth.
-By brushing teeth at a 45-degree angle, you’ll clean along the gum line and keep your gums healthy.
+No. The part most at risk is the gum line, where your gums meet your teeth.
+Brush teeth at a 45-degree angle, to clean the gum line and keep your gums healthy.

 Remember to choose a sugar-free variety, otherwise, you're just coating your teeth with even more damaging sugar.
 And use it in addition to – not instead of – twice-daily brushing.